 Juke Joints are a major inspiration for the House of Blues look and feel.
 Many southern juke joints are full of hand painted signs and decor: eclectic collections of art, posters, furniture, wall murals, and other sorts of decoration.

-House of Blues Music Forward Foundation is an independent, 501(c)(3) non-profit organization dedicated to fostering unity and creating opportunity through music.
+House of Blues Music Forward Foundation is an independent, 501(c)(3) non-profit organization.
+Music Forward transforms lives, inspires careers and champions a more inclusive music industry.

 Please visit hobmusicforward.org to learn more.